 Parents are a child's first educator and at Long Sutton School we value this by building trusting relationships with parents as soon as their child enters school.
 Soon after a child is offered a place the school will send out information to parents about the start to school.
 This includes dates for transition, general information about the school, data sheets, a universal free school meal form and the term dates.
-Parents are then invited to the school as part of the transition sessions to meet the Head Teacher, class teacher and teaching assistant, look around the school, parents are invited to meet with the class teacher in the first few weeks of school to talk about how their child has settled into school.
+Parents are then invited to the school as part of the transition sessions to meet the Head Teacher, class teacher and teaching assistant, look around the school, ask questions and share information about their child.
+Once children start school, parents are invited to meet with the class teacher in the first few weeks of school to talk about how their child has settled into school.
 Also, during the first term we meet with parents to inform them of the curriculum and assessment processes.
-We hold workshops in phonics so that parents can support their child during the early stages of learning to read and write.
+We hold workshops in phonics, so that parents can support their child during the early stages of learning to read and write.